Boris’s pals severely underestimate the intelligence of the British public | Tom Peck

 They’re not stupid.
 And you would think that the Conservative party could have worked out that to go on insulting their intelligence in this most profound way, over an issue in which they are utterly and quite rightly enraged, is not sustainable.

-On Wednesday morning, readers of the Daily Mail will have had to deal with a newspaper landing on their doorstep that actively talks down the news, that describes their anger as “howls from the Left”, that is trying to pretend, to itself, that a prime minister breaking emergency laws and lying about it is no big deal.
+On Wednesday morning, readers of The Daily Mail will have had to deal with a newspaper landing on their doorstep that actively talks down the news, that describes their anger as “howls from the Left”, that is trying to pretend, to itself, that a prime minister breaking emergency laws and lying about it is no big deal.
 Oh and also, “there’s a war on”.
 (Note to editors: Britain is not at war.
 And if you think the war in Ukraine’s a big deal, perhaps it could have bumped Meghan Markle off the front the day before.
 Just a thought...).

 It is so very tedious to have to type out, again, that in the end, Johnson damages or destroys everything he touches in the service of himself.
 It is remarkable that Tory MPs haven’t worked out that it is now, unquestionably, happening to them, and it will only get worse, not better.
 That they can’t go on defending the indefensible.